Tuning spin-density separation via finite-range interactions: Dimensionality-driven signatures in dynamic structure factors: GROUND-STATE ENERGY AND QUANTUM DEPLETION IN -DIMENSIONAL SYSTEM

 which is fully consistent with the results reported in Ref.~\cite{Chiquillo2018}.
 For $y^{\left(\text{1D}\right)} = 0$, the system reduces to the single-component case, and the results remain consistent with those in Ref.~\cite{Tononi2018}.
 In quasi-1D bosonic systems, the absence of true Bose-Einstein condensation in the thermodynamic limit, due to enhanced quantum fluctuations, precludes conventional quantum depletion, rendering this phenomenon characteristic of higher-dimensional condensates.

-Eqs.~(\ref{GSE}), (\ref{QD}), and (\ref{GSE1}) constitute a pivotal result of this study, delivering explicit analytical expressions for the LHY corrections to the ground-state energy and quantum depletion influenced by finite-range interactions in 3D and quasi-1D systems, thereby elucidating the impact of effective interaction strengths on the EOS and providing critical insights for precisely tuning the separation of the DSF with two degrees of freedom in Sec.~\ref{4}.
+Eqs.~(\ref{GSE}), (\ref{QD}), and (\ref{GSE1}) constitute a pivotal result of this study, delivering explicit analytical expressions for the LHY corrections to the ground-state energy and quantum depletion influenced by finite-range interactions in 3D and quasi-1D systems, thereby elucidating the impact of effective interaction strengths on the ground-state energy and quantum depletion and providing critical insights for precisely tuning the separation of the DSF with two degrees of freedom in Sec.~\ref{4}.

+Eqs.~(\ref{GSE}), (\ref{QD}), and (\ref{GSE1}) constitute a pivotal result of this study, delivering explicit analytical expressions for the LHY corrections to the ground-state energy and quantum depletion influenced by finite-range interactions in 3D and quasi-1D systems.
+The one-loop approximation captures leading-order quantum fluctuations, neglecting higher-order terms such as two-loop corrections, which are subdominant in the weakly interacting regime.
+This approach is controllable, as our results align with established limits (e.g., Ref.~\cite{Chiquillo2025} for $ z = 0 $), thereby elucidating the impact of effective interaction strengths on the ground-state energy and quantum depletion and providing critical insights for precisely tuning the separation of the DSF with two degrees of freedom in Sec.~\ref{4}.